antzGames/Godot-Compatibility-Decal-Node/README.md

 ![example1](https://github.com/user-attachments/assets/31d0e9cb-f94a-4bd3-972d-3032c1ed8136)

 ## Features
+- **`No limits`** like 8 decals per mesh, or 64 decals per frame.
+You can use thousands of decals with my solution even with the Mobile Renderer.
 - Projects decals onto uneven surfaces (e.g., terrain or complex geometry).
 - Stencil support, which allows you to exclude specific geometry from recieving decal (such as the player).
 - Decals can be projected onto both floors and walls.